clearwind-ca/service-catalog/docs/health-checks.md

 Health checks are the next step in your organisations readiness.
 Often we measure the quality of a service by some metrics[^1] or perhaps number of incidents.
 Incidents tend to be reactive in nature and health checks are intended to provide a more pro-active approach to measuring quality.

-A health check is a peice of code, written by the organisation to examine the service in some manner and return a value back to the Service Catalog.
+A health check is a peice of code, written by the organisation to examine the service in some manner and return a value back to the Catalog.

 ## Health Checks timeline